COVID-19 Research Studies & Innovation in Hong Kong|HKUST

 The pandemic is raging in the world.
 The way to detect the infected person early is an urgent problem for all regions.
 To achieve early diagnosis and early treatment, our COVID research team created a portable detector that can detect the virus in merely 40 minutes.
 Compared with the 1.5 to 3 hours required by the current general detection method polymerase chain reaction (PCR) technology, the efficiency is greatly improved.
 Such quick detection helps to identify cases among a large number of specimens in a prompt way.

 On the other hand, the COVID research team built the COVIDep platform to provide scientists with immunotherapy target recommendations.
 A machine learning-based CAiRE-COVID system with top-notch natural language processing (NLP) question-answering (QA) techniques was also created to help find answers about COVID, debunking myths based on scientific evidence.

-Another new COVID research jointly conducted by HKUST and the University of Melbourne shows that although the new coronavirus variant Omicron contains more genetic mutations than other variants, the T cell immune response that humans rely on to defend against the virus can still respond to Omicron.
+OAnother new COVID research studies Hong Kong jointly conducted by HKUST and the University of Melbourne shows that although the new coronavirus variant Omicron contains more genetic mutations than other variants, the T cell immune response that humans rely on to defend against the virus can still respond to Omicron.
 Such discoveries shed light on the effect of vaccination towards new variants and help alleviate public concerns.